Where To Eat In Southtown (aka Where To Eat In The King William Historic District)

 The Friendly Spot is the place to eat in Southtown if you are looking for that old-school icehouse experience.
 It’s as much a community gathering place as it is a bar.
 There’s a fenced-in playground, an inflatable screen for Spurs games, and lots of leashed pets, making the Friendly Spot exactly what the name implies.

-As you might expect from any icehouse, beer is what The Friendly Spot does best with more than 300 bottles and can brew choices and 76 options on tap.
 The food menu is pretty straightforward bar food (fries, wings, nachos, etc.) that is good, though not great.
 But it’s not really the food you come for – it’s the ice-cold beer, the relaxation, and perhaps above all, the friends.

 WEBSITE | 943 S Alamo St, San Antonio, TX 78205